 Bachelor's and Associate Degrees

 You may transfer up to 96 credits from regionally accredited colleges into a bachelor’s degree program at Empire State College.
 For the associate degree, you may transfer up to 40 credits.
 Grades of “D” and “F” cannot be accepted.

 You may transfer up to 9 credits into the M.A. and M.B.A. program, and up to 3 credits into the M.A.T. program.
 The credits must be at the graduate level with a grade of “B” or better, from a regionally accredited college or university, and no more than 7 years old at the time of your admission to the graduate program at Empire State College.

 Assessment of Prior Learning

 In order to take advantage of an assessment of your credits, you must be accepted into the college and enrolled in a degree program.
 Credit of this kind is mainly for students pursuing bachelor's and associate degrees.
-At the master's level, credit for prior learning is only possible in the Master of Business Administration (M.B.A.) program.
+At the master's level, credit for prior learning is only possible in the MBA in Healthcare Leadership or MA in Adult Learning programs.